SirArchibald97/discord-bot-template-v14/README.md

 # Discord Bot Template
-This is a simple boilerplate template to be used to easily create Discord bots using Discord.js v14.
-Feel free to use this however you want!
+This is a simple boilerplate template to be used to easily create new Discord bots in under 10 minutes.
+It uses the latest Discord.js v14 framework, and can be used for any purposes!
 See below for the simple installation steps.

-### Installation
+## Installation
+It literally only takes 5 steps:
+1. Create a new application on the Discord Developer Portal
-1. Create a repo using this template and clone it to your machine
+2. Create a repo using this template and clone it to your machine
-2. Open a terminal window in that location and run the command `npm install` to install the neccessary packages
+3. Open a terminal window in that location and run the command `npm install` to install the neccessary packages
-3. Create a new file named `.env` and add two values as shown below
+4. Create a new file named `.env` and add two values as shown below

    ```env
    # your application's token, do NOT share this with anyone
    # this can be found by heading to your application's bot page in the discord developer portal and clicking "reset token"